Completing a BHF Immediate Postdoctoral Research Fellowship

 Summary: This fellowship advanced methods for detecting atrial fibrillation (AF) using wearable and mobile devices.
 We showed that wearables are broadly acceptable to older adults, developed signal processing tools to improve accuracy, and investigated strategies to make AF screening more reliable and efficient.
 These findings support the design of future AF screening programmes and wearable technologies.

-Final results will be published soon.
+Final results on the entire dataset will be published soon.

 Investigating the feasibility of AF screening using mobile ECG devices:

-Investigating the determinants of PPG signal quality
+Investigating the determinants of PPG signal quality:

 Additional Important Achievements